Seanspoons/Seanspoons/README.md

 </div>

 <h2 align="left" style="font-weight: bold;">Current Focus</h2>
-<p align="left">I am currently working on exciting projects as a Software Engineer Intern for ViRA360 and contributing to open-source initiatives with the SFU Open Source Development Club, where I help develop cutting-edge technologies.</p>
+<p align="left">I am currently working as a Data Engineer Co-op at Samsung R&D, focusing on ETL development, cloud infrastructure, and data processing pipelines.
+Alongside this, I serve as Director of Technology for the SFU Open Source Development Club, where I lead initiatives to promote open-source collaboration and technical learning.</p>

 <h2 align="left" style="font-weight: bold;">Let's Connect</h2>
-<p align="left">Feel free to explore my repositories, and don’t hesitate to reach out if you’d like to collaborate on a project or simply chat about tech!</p>
+<p align="left">Feel free to explore my repositories, and don’t hesitate to reach out if you’d like to collaborate on a project or discuss data engineering, cloud computing, or software development!</p>